Specilaist Autism Assessment

 Our multidisciplinary professionals will evaluate the findings from the assessments and confirm whether a diagnosis of ASD is indicated.
 Parents/Carers are invited to a feedback meeting to discuss the results and provided with a comprehensive report together with further recommendations.

 Please note, if you are hesitant or unsure whether a full neurodevelopmental assessment is the right step, we also offer 'screening' options.
-The cost of a screening will be deducted from the total cost of the formal assessment should Part 1 be deemed appropriate.
-Contact our ASD team on email@example.com to arrange a free 20-minute telephone consultation.
+Contact our ASD team on firstname.lastname@example.org to arrange a free 20-minute telephone consultation.

 For many who have been assessed as having an Autism diagnosis, this is only the beginning of the journey.
 There will be uncertainties and questions about what the diagnosis means and what the future holds.